 Mary Eaton is a partner in Willkie’s Litigation Department and Chair of the firm’s Business and Corporate Litigation Practice Group.
 Mary has extensive experience in complex commercial litigation, with a focus on shareholder litigation (including securities class actions and shareholder derivative claims) and other complex business disputes.
-Mary regularly represents public and private companies, registered investment companies, registered investment advisors, private equity companies, officers, directors, trustees and executives in a wide variety of commercial disputes in federal and state courts across the country.
+Mary regularly represents registered investment companies, registered investment advisors, private equity companies, officers, directors, trustees and executives in a wide variety of disputes in federal and state courts across the country.
 In addition to her substantial trial experience, Mary regularly counsels clients on litigation avoidance and corporate governance matters.

 Shareholder Derivative Claims.
 Mary has extensive experience in shareholder derivative matters, representing boards of directors, trustees, companies, registered investment companies and registered investment advisors in connection with shareholder demands and claims of all sorts.
 Mary also advises boards of directors and special committees in connection with their duties as fiduciaries and best practices with respect to corporate governance.

 Securities Litigation and Enforcement.
 Mary represents issuers, underwriters, officers and directors in private securities litigation and in enforcement and examination proceedings before securities regulators, including the SEC.